aplesner/difflut/docs/DEVELOPER_GUIDE/creating_components/creating_models.md

 ### Model Version Management

-The system automatically manages model versions for you:
+The system automatically manages model versions for you with auto-increment:

 ```python
 from difflut.models import ModelConfig